Jupiter, Florida: Growth of Hispanic population

-Education
+Education and Research

+Public and Private Grade Level Schools
-The School District of Palm Beach County provides public education.
-Jupiter is also home to several private schools and religious schools.

-Jupiter's population is served by two public high schools: Jupiter Community High School in Jupiter, and William T. Dwyer High School in Palm Beach Gardens.

-Jupiter Christian School is a private school in the town.
+The School District of Palm Beach County provides public education for Kindergarten through twelfth grades.
+Jupiter's population is served primarily by two public high schools: Jupiter Community High School in Jupiter, and William T. Dwyer High School in Palm Beach Gardens.
+Jupiter is also home to several private schools and religious schools that serve the same grade levels.
+Jupiter Christian School is one of the privately operated schools in the town.